 To compare cheap hosting plans, make a shortlist and choose the best one, you need to understand their features.
-This page explains common items you are likely to come across and, it highlights the better options.
-It will help you make the right choice.
+This page explains common terms you are likely to come across.
+It also highlights the better options to help you make the right choice.

 What are Hosting Plans?

 A ‘hosting plan’ is a specification that details the facilities and allowances available to customers who subscribe to an Internet hosting service.
 It specifies things like the amount of disk space that is available as part of a package.

 Web hosts tend to present their services as a range of packages (or plans).
 You can subscribe to one or more of those packages and these are then associated with an account held with your host.

 The cheapest hosting plans often have names like ‘Basic’, ‘Starter’ or ‘Economy’.
 They will have the lowest price but, they will also have lower allowances too.